sicara/tf-explain/docs/source/usage.rst

 Callbacks
 *********

-To use those methods during trainings and inspect evolutions over the epochs, each one of them has its corresponding :code:`tf.keras.Callback`.
+To use those methods during training and inspect evolutions over the epochs, each one of them has its corresponding :code:`tf.keras.Callback`.

 Callback usage is coherent with Keras Callbacks: